provenance-io/docs/p8e/untitled/3rd-party-digital-signatures.md

 ![](https://figure.atlassian.net/wiki/download/attachments/578781188/DigSigFlow.jpg?version=2&modificationDate=1573583401126&cacheVersion=1&api=v2)

-1. Data Provider registers their certificate with the Provenance Certificate Registry
+1. Data Provider registers their certificate with the Provenance Blockchain Certificate Registry
 2. Figure Service submits a request to the Data Provider as normal
 3. Data Provider processes the request as normal
    1. In addition to the default response, the Data Provider canonicalizes the default response data